Jorge-Ortiz-Mata/Help-Kubernetes-Node-Volumes/README.md

 ### 1. Installation.

 You have to install **kubectl** and **minikube** in your local machine to be able to launch the kubernetes dashboard.
-YOu can install a virtual machine or use docker to create a container where you can have your dashboard.
+You can install a virtual machine or use docker to create a container where you can have your dashboard.

 Once you have installled the two requirementes above, run the next command to crearte the Docker Containers.